kelson8/KCNet-SFML-GameTest/Readme.md

 I would like to thank the author of this youtube series for this:
 * https://www.youtube.com/playlist?list=PL6xSOsbVA1eb_QqMTTcql_3PdOiE928up

-Currently on this guide in the playlist (Killing enemies): https://www.youtube.com/watch?v=Sil75qOxCW0&list=PL6xSOsbVA1eb_QqMTTcql_3PdOiE928up&index=8
+Currently on this guide in the playlist (Points and Health): https://www.youtube.com/watch?v=K8pMdCJtdCY&list=PL6xSOsbVA1eb_QqMTTcql_3PdOiE928up&index=9

 # To build
 1. Open this project in Visual Studio 2022